 Effectiveness of the Substance Abuse program

 Welcome Behavioral Health Agency uses Motivational Interviewing and Community Support to treat substance abuse among adults.
-Motivational interviewing involves a counselling process that is client-centered.
+Motivational interviewing involves a counselling process that is client centered.
 Adults are encouraged to resist the use of substance abuse and after time completely withdraw from consuming the drugs.
 On the other hand, community support involves maintaining sobriety by engaging in community projects and awareness.
 The approaches used in substance abuse treatment are appropriate as they utilize the understanding of social and psychological factors contributing to drug abuse.
 Also, the community support groups are effective since once the individuals attain sobriety, they can secure job opportunities (Casarella, 2021).

 Evaluation of the Treatment services